-In view of such matters, this Case Report describes examples of deficiencies identified in the CPAAOB's inspections, which include the most recent cases of accounting fraud and matters pertaining to collaboration between accounting auditors and company auditors, etc., in the most easily comprehensible manner from the perspective of providing directors and company auditors, etc., of listed and other companies as well as investors with reference information on audits.
+In light of this, this Case Report describes a wide range of examples of deficiencies identified in the CPAAOB's inspections in an easy-to-understand manner as much as possible from the viewpoint of providing directors and company auditors, etc. of listed companies, etc. and investors, etc. with reference information on audits.
 This Case Report also describes observed effective cases of improvement efforts by audit firms.
 We thus hope that this Case Report would be helpful as a reference for the appropriate evaluation of accounting auditors.